 $ b2 list_file_names photo-files

-B2 has a command line interface that you can integrate into your current scripts to save files to the cloud as needed, for example, an offsite copy of your nightly logs or the latest incremental server backup.
-In many cases B2 can save you money over your current offsite storage.
+Backblaze B2 has a command line interface that you can integrate into your current scripts to save files to the cloud as needed—for example, an off-site copy of your nightly logs or the latest incremental server backup.
+In many cases, B2 Cloud Storage can save you money over your current off-site storage.
 It’s well worth your time to learn more.

 Killer App Ninja

 You’ve had the idea for the next great killer app, but the cost of storing the data from your app in cloud storage is crushing your dreams.
-What good is an app if you have to give 1/2 your revenue to Amazon?
-Cheer up and try the B2 API.
-At 1/4th the cost of similar services that store data, B2 can help you on your way to being the next big thing.
+What good is an app if you have to give half your revenue to Amazon?
+Cheer up and try the B2 Cloud Storage API.
+At a quarter of the cost of similar services that store data, Backblaze B2 can help you on your way to being the next big thing.

-Well my Linux friend B2 is for you and anyone like you.
-Now you can create a tarball of your stuff, executables and all, and stash them on B2.
+Well my Linux friend, Backblaze B2 is for you and anyone like you.
+Now you can create a tarball of your stuff, executables and all, and stash them on Backblaze B2.
 You’re in control.
-You can script the perfect backup process, set up a cron job, then send us your files, keep versions, hide files and more.
+You can script the perfect backup process, set up a cron job, then send us your files, keep versions, hide files, and more.
 You can even share your work on Github with your Linux friends.
-Go ahead, it’s OK, no really, you can backup your Linux system using B2 Cloud Storage.
-There’s really only one big downside: we’ll miss your comments…
+Go ahead, it’s OK, no really, you can back up your Linux system using B2 Cloud Storage.
+There’s really only one big downside: We’ll miss your comments…